THAMES VALLEY MINIS 2020/2021 SEASON - information will be posted in line with Government and England Hockey guidance expected soon

 1. 1.
 Mini Hockey rules, to be interpreted sympathetically according to the age and ability of teams.

 2. Usually 7-a-side, but 8-a-side with prior agreement of both coaches.
 Reducing to 6-a-side is at the sole discretion of the team with 7 players.
 8-a-side is not discouraged, particularly in cold weather and at B tournaments, to keep everyone involved.
-U8 should be 6 a side.
+U8 should be 4 a side and 4 goals.

 3. Age qualification (Under8/10/12) is at 1st September in line with EH age groups for clubs.